spectrum-health-systems/Abatab/README_development.md

 </div>

+### Archive the previous monthly development branch

+If the previous monthly development branch was not released, the branch name should remain `MM.DD-development`

+If the previous monthly development branch was released, the branch name should be reanemd to `MM.DD-release`

+### Create a new monthly development branch

-The monthly development branch is created from the previous m
+Create a new repository branch named `MM.DD-development` from the previous monthly development branch

+### Refactor

+Refactor code.

+### Clean-up

+Clean-up code and comments

 <br>
 <br>